Automatic parking: Commercial systems

 In 2003, Toyota began to sell their Japanese Prius hybrid vehicle with an automatic parallel parking capability offered as an option named Intelligent Parking Assist.

 In 2006, Lexus added a self-parking system to the redesigned Lexus LS sedan; it parallel parks as well as angle parks.

 In 2009, Ford introduced their Active Park Assist beginning with their Lincoln models; it does parallel parking.

 In 2010, BMW introduced a system called "parking assistant" on the redesigned 5 Series to perform parallel parking.

 Up to 2012, automatic parking systems were being developed by several automobile manufacturers.
 Ford and Lincoln offered active park assist on Ford Focus, Fusion, Escape, Explorer, and Flex and Lincoln MKS and MKT.
 Toyota and Lexus had advanced parking assistant on Toyota Prius V Five and Lexus LS460 and LS460 L. BMW all-new sixth-generation 3 Series used a system called parking assistant.
 Audi had a parking assistance system on the Audi A6.
 Mercedes-Benz also offered parktronic on their C-Class, CLS-Class Coupe, M-Class SUV, E-Class, S-Class, GL350, GL450 SUV (standard on the GL550), and R-Class in different prices.

+The Holden Commodore (VF), released in 2013, featured automatic parallel and 90-degree parking as standard across the entire range.

 Jeep introduced an automatic parallel and perpendicular parking system, called ParkSense, on its 2014 Cherokee model.
 Chrysler introduced an all new 2015 200 sedan, offering ParkSense as part of a SafetyTec package.

-In 2014, the parking assistant of BMW i3 can be activated from a smartwatch.
+In 2014, BMW demonstrated an i3 equipped with a parking assistant system activated from a smartwatch.

 In 2015, Bosch announced plans to release a fully automated valet parking system.
 This driverless system allows the driver to get out of the car and activate an autonomous parking from a smartphone.
 The system will calculate a parking maneuver and monitor the surroundings.